 I ended up swimming and rinsing out my clothes, it was wonderful to feel clean and cool.
 Later Colleen and I walked a little way around on the boulders to a shallow where 5-8" trout are jumping completely out of the water for bugs.
 We lay on the big boulders watching for awhile.
 2 more people joined us at the lake, one is a single lady of 61 named Judith who lives on the coast and hikes the PCT by parking by a trailhead and hiking in and back on both sides of the trail because she doesn't have anyone to shuttle the car or pick her up.
 She's done most of Ca & Or doing this and still has much of Wa to hike.
 The other person was a mid 50s man, Dave, from the UK hiking from Donner's Pass, Ca to Canada if he can make it that far.

 Dinner tonight was black beans & rice with noodles that should have cooked longer but I was too hungry!
 Judith brought us a choc chip cookie to split.
+2 day hikers came in on a 12 mile round trip from Gumshoe Lake where we were this morning.

 Bedtime 8:15pm